Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Results

 To learn the data informativity on model parameters while simultaneously acknowledging any prior information, we use the likelihood-informed subspace (LIS) method.
 This approach works by transforming the effects of the prior on the curvature of parameter space~\cite{Cui2014,Cui2016}, leaving only the effects of the data via the likelihood (further details in the Methods).
 By doing so, the LIS method produces a sensitivity matrix ($\mathbf{G}$) that identifies the region in parameter space where the informativity of the data prevails over that of the prior information \cite{Cui2014,Cui2016}.
 For example, by imposing an informative prior for parameter $K_M$ in this scenario, the method (matrix $\mathbf{G}$) recognizes that no additional information is gained about this parameter from dataset A through the model-data fitting process, and so it returns the same dominant eigenparameter $\hat{\theta}_1=k_{cat}[E_T]$~(Fig.~\ref{fig:eig_Scenario2_marginals}, fourth panel) as the methods (matrix $\mathbf{H}$ or $\mathbf{L}$) that ignore the prior altogether~(Table~\ref{tb:eigenparameters M-M model}, Scenario~2).
 A natural question is then what does the LIS method provide that is not already given by a standard analysis of sloppiness?
 The key benefit is that if prior information does change the most plausible (prior-informed) region of parameter space, and the model behaves differently in this region, the LIS method will identify the directions in parameter space where the data are most ``informative'' relative to the prior, as we discuss next.

-In Scenario~3~(Table~\ref{tb:eigenparameters M-M model}), we fit Eq.~\ref{eq:Michaelis--Menten} to dataset B considering a combination of uniform and log-normal prior distributions that strongly specify values of parameters $[E_T]$ and $K_M$ well and badly~(Fig.~S3), respectively.
-Given that dataset B only constrains the value of combination of parameters $k_{cat}[E_T]/K_M$~(Fig.~\ref{fig:eig_Scenario3_marginals}, fourth panel), the extreme values of the parameters selected by unconstrained least-squares fitting~(Fig.~\ref{fig:eig_Scenario3_marginals}, MLE in the second and third panel) highlight the importance of specifying plausible ranges for parameters via a Bayesian prior.
+In Scenario~3~(Table~\ref{tb:eigenparameters M-M model}), we fit Eq.~\ref{eq:Michaelis--Menten} to dataset B~\hltext{(Steps iii and iv, see Methods)} considering a combination of uniform and log-normal prior distributions that strongly specify values of parameters $[E_T]$ and $K_M$ well and badly~(Fig.~S3), respectively.
+Given that dataset B only constrains the value of combination of parameters $k_{cat}[E_T]/K_M$~(Fig.~\ref{fig:eig_Scenario3_marginals}, fourth panel), the extreme values of the parameters selected by unconstrained \hltext{maximum likelihood estimation}~(Fig.~\ref{fig:eig_Scenario3_marginals}, MLE in the second and third panel) highlight the importance of specifying plausible ranges for parameters via a Bayesian prior.
 As for Bayesian inference, the posterior distribution simply fixes the value of the parameter $k_{cat}$~(Fig.~\ref{fig:eig_Scenario3_marginals}, first panel) to a value that constrains well eigenparameter $k_{cat}[E_T]/K_M$~(Fig.~\ref{fig:eig_Scenario3_marginals}, fourth panel).
 Similar to Scenario 2, model sloppiness, as implied by the posterior covariance method (matrix $\mathbf{P}$), selects one of the parameters strongly specified by the prior, $K_M$~(Fig.~\ref{fig:eig_Scenario3_marginals}, third panel), as the stiffest eigenparameter~(Table~\ref{tb:eigenparameters M-M model}).
 In this scenario, the LIS method (matrix $\mathbf{G}$) instead identifies that dataset B acts only to fix the value of parameter $k_{cat}$ and selects it as the dominant eigenparameter.
-That is, in contrast to the standard analysis of sloppiness only considering the likelihood surface, the LIS method uncovers what {\it new} information is provided by the data when there is prior parameter knowledge.
-Thus, our Bayesian methods together clarify whether the model parameters (or eigenparameters) are informed by the data or are significantly influenced by the prior beliefs.
+That is, in contrast to the standard analysis of sloppiness only considering the likelihood surface, the LIS method uncovers \emph{new} information provided by the data when there is prior parameter knowledge.
+Thus, the Bayesian methods together clarify whether the model parameters (or eigenparameters) are informed by the data or are significantly influenced by the prior beliefs.